What is a research partner?

 What does this role involve?

-The role of research volunteer is varied, and individuals can choose the level of work and time commitment that suits them.
-Examples of activities that our research volunteers are currently involved in include:
+The role of research partner is varied, and individuals can choose the level of work and time commitment that suits them.
+Examples of activities that our research partners are currently involved in include:

 - Working as a member of one of our research advisory groups to help inform research funding priorities.